mszegedy/plea/story/ch-6.md

 "…okay," said Artemis.
 "Okay, thanks, Vasilisa, I do feel—"

-<div>A screech akin to a braking train filled the air, heard for kilometers.</div>
+A screech akin to a braking train filled the air, heard for kilometers.

 ---